scipy-conference/scipy_proceedings/papers/kyle_sunden/wrightsim.rst

-``WrightSim``, as implemented today, represents the first major step towards a cohesive, easy to use, fast simulation suite for quantum mechanical numerically integrated simulations.
-Solely algorithmic improvements enabled the pure python implementation to be an order of magnitude faster than the previous implementation.
+``WrightSim``, as implemented today, represents the first major step towards a cohesive, easy to use, fast simulation suite for quantum mechanical numerically integrated simulations using density matrix theory.
+Solely algorithmic improvements enabled the pure Python implementation to be an order of magnitude faster than the previous implementation.
 The algorithm is highly parallelizable, enabling easy CPU level parallelism.
-A new implementation provides further improvement than the CPU parallel code, taking advantage of the GP-GPU CUDA library.
+A new implementation provides further improvement than the CPU parallel code, taking advantage of the General Purpose-GPU Computation CUDA library.
 This implementation provides approximately 2.5 orders of magnitude improvement over the existing ``NISE`` serial implementation.
 There are still ways that this code can be improved, both in performance and functionality, but it is a